grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 The core conceit of urban fantasy is, of course, that monsters are real.
 I won't elaborate further.

 In _Curseborne_, the monsters are the Accursed.
 The world is filled with curses, but the Accursed are more cursed than most.
-So cursed they have internalised this power to become your standard spread of urban fantasy monsters: lycanthropes, vampires and others.
+So cursed they have internalied this power to become your standard spread of urban fantasy monsters: lycanthropes, vampires and others.
 And, of course, with their curses come supernatural powers and access to magic, because it's not urban fantasy without cool powers.

 #### 2. The world is darker